 Years 1-2: Maintain GPA greater than or equal to 3.0.
-Full-time doctoral students should have completed the required pillar coursework by the end of year two.
+Full-time doctoral students should have the pillar courses and elective courses completed by the end the second year.

-It is advised that during the spring of the second year that doctoral students, working with their advisers, develop a full-length systematic review of literature pertaining to a research topic they will pursue for their dissertation.
+Year 3: Fall of year 3, doctoral students will begin working with their advisers to develop a full-length systematic review of literature pertaining to a research topic for their Comprehensive Examination. (see Comprehensive Examination).

-Graduate students should begin assembling their committees.
-A committee of five members, including the doctoral student’s adviser, are required.
+Graduate students should begin assembling their Comprehensive Examination committees.
+A committee of five members, including the doctoral student’s adviser is required.
 A majority of the doctoral committee must be regular member of the UNC-Chapel Hill Graduate Faculty from the CHIP program.
+(See Committee Structure).

 Doctoral students will present their comprehensive research for review to their doctoral committees.
 Once the written research review passes the committee, graduate students will defend the written review through an oral examination given by the doctoral committee.

 PhD Candidacy is awarded after the doctoral student passes both their written research review and their oral examination.

 Using the comprehensive research collected to produce the written research review, graduate students will develop a dissertation proposal with their adviser.
-Graduate students must then defend their dissertation proposal through a verbal defense to their doctoral committee.
+Doctoral students must then defend their dissertation proposal through a verbal defense to their doctoral committee.